CrowdStrike/aidr-kong/README.md

 add the CrowdStrike AIDR plugins to the service's `plugins` section in the gateway configuration.

+### LLM plugins (crowdstrike-aidr-request and crowdstrike-aidr-response)

-Both plugins accept the following configuration parameters:
+Use these plugins to inspect LLM chat traffic (inputs and outputs) for prompt injection, PII, and other risks.
+Both plugins share the following configuration
+parameters:

 - **ai_guard_api_base_url** _(string, optional)_ - Base URL of the CrowdStrike AIDR API.
 Defaults to `https://api.crowdstrike.com/aidr/aiguard`.
 - **ai_guard_api_key** _(string, required)_ - API key for authorizing requests to the AIDR service